microsoft/X-Mem/src/README.md

                                 reporting.
     -w, --working_set_size      Working set size per thread in KB.
 This must be a multiple of 4KB.
+    -R, --reads                 Use memory reads in throughput benchmarks.
+    -W, --writes                Use memory writes in throughput benchmarks.

 If a given option is not specified, X-Mem defaults will be used where appropriate.